Essential Functions of Medical Laboratory Scientists

 **Humanities requirements may be selected from the courses in the subject areas of philosophy, political science, literature and the humanities.
 The course in National Government, if selected to meet the US History/National Government requirement, cannot also be used to meet the Humanities requirement in Political Science.
 Acceptable courses in literature must be broad survey courses; world literature is especially recommended.

-***Recommended electives include introductory courses in Computer Science, Statistics, Management, Genetics, Organic Chemistry, Biochemistry, and Quantitative Analysis.
+***Recommended electives include introductory courses in Computer Science, Management, Genetics, Organic Chemistry, Biochemistry, and Quantitative Analysis.
+No more than 4 credits of Botony.

 Chemistry and Biology/Health Science courses must be suitable for majors in those disciplines and must include laboratory credit in required courses.
 Other courses may fulfill the program’s requirements.
 Contact the department for course approval.
-CLEP credits are not acceptable to fulfill chemistry and biological science requirements.
+CLEP credit for science courses is limited to Biology I and Chemistry I.